Warek-PAD/core/README.md

 The platform provides the functionality to have an account, with a credit card bound to it, with an amount of currency, transfers from one account to another, and expense tracking, providing data about the expenses on monthly and yearly basis.

+**Open banking** - The concept of sharing customer data and financial information to third party services via APIs.
+In an open banking infrastructure, banks share customer data securely and efficiently with authorised third-party developers, fintech companies, and other financial institutions.
+Data sharing allows for the developing of new and enhanced financial products and services, ultimately benefiting consumers by offering more choices, improved user experiences, and often more competitive pricing.

 ## Details
 ### Why microservices